joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 ### Values show up in your specifications

-Here’s the key idea: **your specifications encode values, whether you notice them or not.** When you write a spec — defining what counts as valid input, what the expected output should be, what edge cases to handle — you are making choices that reflect deeper assumptions about what matters.
+One dimension of this is that **your specifications encode *values*, whether you notice them or not.** When you write a spec — defining what counts as valid input, what the expected output should be, what edge cases to handle — you are making choices that reflect deeper assumptions about what matters.

+Values are *not the same as "features"* (i.e., parts of a system).
+Values are higher-level constraints and conceptions of what counts as "Good" — things like efficiency, cost-saving, performance, privacy, security, harm-reduction, equity.
+They shape your specifications (what counts as "correct" or "valid"), which in turn shape your decomposition (what you build).
+So values ultimately determine what gets built (or not).

 Let’s see this in action with an example.